 A master’s degree focuses on a specialized area of study or discipline, which means you won’t be taking up any minor classes during your master’s education.

 [su_note note_color=”#E9EAF0″]📏 Abbreviation: MS, MA

 📎 Required course credits: 30-40[/su_note]

 If a master’s degree isn’t enough, students can opt to pursue a doctorate degree as well.
 This is the highest level of formal education anyone can achieve.

 Doctors and lawyers aren’t the only careers that need to attain professional degrees, though.
-If you want to enter nursing, dentistry, veterinary medicine, teaching, or similar, you’ll also need to have a professional degree before you can begin practicing the profession.
+If you want to enter nursing, dentistry, veterinary medicine, teaching, or something similar, you’ll also need to have a professional degree before you can begin practicing the profession.

 Other Types of College Degrees

-Students also have the option to earn a combined bachelor’s and a graduate degree.
+Students also have the option to earn a combined bachelor’s and graduate degree.
 By pursuing a joint degree, students can cut the time spent on education by increasing their academic load and beginning their graduate degree education in their fourth year of study.

 Double/Dual degrees generally take four to seven years to complete, and students graduate with diplomas from both universities.